Auto-Completing Code and Paths

 Make sure that the Path field is visible.
 If the field is hidden, click the Show path link.

 Start typing a path.
-WebStorm suggests a pop-up list where you can quickly find the needed directory.
+WebStorm suggests a list where you can quickly find the needed directory.
 As you type, the suggestion list shrinks to show the matching paths only.
 You can also press Ctrl+Space to show the suggestion list.

 Select the relevant suggestion from the list.